visgl/luma.gl/docs/api-reference/webgl/moving-data.md

   * `options.sourceY` (`GLint`, optional, default: 0) - y coordinate of the lower left corner where to start copying.
   * `options.targetX` (`GLint`, optional) - X offset with in target texture.
   * `options.targetY` (`GLint`, optional) - Y offset with in target texture.
-  * `options.targetZ` (`GLint`, optional, WebGL2) - Z offset with in target texture, when using copying into 2D Array of 3D texture.
+  * `options.targetZ` (`GLint`, optional, WebGL 2) - Z offset with in target texture, when using copying into 2D Array of 3D texture.
   * `options.width` (`GLint`, optional, default: texture.width) - Width of the pixel rectangle to be copied.
   * `options.height` (`GLint`, optional, default: texture.height) - Height of the pixel rectangle to be copied.